Making a surface plot of a 3D statistical map

 Plot multiple views of the 3D volume on a surface

-plot_img_on_surf takes a statistical map and projects it onto a surface.
+plot_img_on_surf takes a nifti statistical map and projects it onto a surface.
 It supports multiple choices of orientations, and can plot either one or both hemispheres.
 If no surf_mesh is given, plot_img_on_surf projects the images onto FreeSurfer's fsaverage5.

 from nilearn.plotting import plot_img_on_surf